Complexity of Markov Chain Monte Carlo for Generalized Linear Models: Hamiltonian Monte Carlo

 \section{Hamiltonian Monte Carlo}

 We analyze in this section unadjusted HMC iterates, with randomized midpoint or Verlet integrator as in~\cite{chak2024r}, applied to a target negative log-density~$U$.
+Here, we also work with a general probability measure~$\hat{\pi}$ on~$\mathbb{R}^d$ with an unnormalized density~$e^{-U}$ for~$U:\mathbb{R}^d\rightarrow\mathbb{R}$, rather than with the posterior~$\pi(\cdot|Z^{(n)})$.
 Throughout, the variable~$u\in\{0,1\}$ will be used to determine whether the Hamiltonian trajectory is simulated using a Verlet integrator~($u=0$) or a randomized midpoint integrator~($u=1$) as in~\cite{bourabee2022unadjusted}.

 Let~$(\theta_k)_{k\in\N },(\bar{\theta}_k)_{k\in\N }$ be sequences of~$\R^d$-valued r.v.'s defined inductively as follows, with~$\theta_0,\bar{\theta}_0$ being arbitrary r.v.'s.
 Let~$h,T>0$ be such that~$T/h\in\N $.
 Let~$u\in\{0,1\}$ and let~$(\hat{u}_k)_{k\in\mathbb{N}} = ((u_{k,i})_{i\in\mathbb{N}\cap[0,T/h)})_{k\in\mathbb{N}}$ be an i.i.d. sequence independent of~$\theta_0,\bar{\theta}_0$ such that for any~$k\in\mathbb{N}$,~$(u_{k,i})_{i\in\mathbb{N}\cap[0,T/h)}$ is an i.i.d. sequence of r.v.'s with~$u_{k,i}\sim \textrm{Unif}(0,h)$ for all~$i\in\mathbb{N}\cap[0,T/h)$.
 Let~$(W_k)_{k\in\N }$ be an i.i.d. sequence of r.v.'s independent of~$\theta_0$,~$\bar{\theta}_0$,~$(\hat{u}_k)_k$ such that~$W_k\sim N(0,I_d)$ for all~$k\in\N$.
 For any~$k\in\mathbb{N}$, let~$(q_{k,i},p_{k,i})_{i\in[0,T/h]\cap\mathbb{N}}$ be such that